-- Unaudited condensed interim consolidated financial statements, including the notes thereto, of the Group as at and for the six months ended 30 June 2021, prepared in accordance with International Accounting Standard 34 Interim Financial Reporting ("IAS 34") and reviewed by Deloitte LLP, an independent auditor, in accordance with the International Standard on Review Engagements 2410, together with the review report in respect thereof (the "2021 Interim Financial Statements"), which appear on pages 25 to 63 of the Group's 2021 Half-Year Report. - Audited consolidated financial statements, including the notes thereto, of the Group as at and for the year ended 31 December 2020 (which contains 2019 comparatives, including the 2019 restated consolidated statement of financial position and the restated 2018 consolidated statement of financial position), prepared in accordance with International Financial Reporting Standards and interpretations as adopted by the European Union, and International Financial Reporting Standards and interpretations as issued by the International Accounting Standards Board (together, "IFRS") and audited by Deloitte LLP, an independent auditor, together with the audit report in respect thereof (the "2020 Financial Statements"), which appear on pages 118 to 217 of the Group's 2020 Annual Report. - Audited consolidated financial statements, including the notes thereto, of the Group as at and for the year ended 31 December 2019 (which includes restated 2018 consolidated statement of income), prepared in accordance with IFRS and audited by Deloitte LLP, an independent auditor, together with the audit report in respect thereof (the "2019 Financial Statements" and, together with the 2020 Financial Statements and the 2021 Interim Financial Statements, the "Financial Statements"), which appear on pages 126 to 226 of the Group's 2019 Annual Report. - The Group Production Report for the six months ended 30 June 2021. - The Group Production Report for the 12 months ended 31 December 2020. - The Group Resources and Reserves as at 31 December 2020.
+- Audited consolidated financial statements, including the notes thereto, of the Group as at and for the year ended 31 December 2020 (which contains 2019 comparatives, including the 2019 restated consolidated statement of financial position and the restated 2018 consolidated statement of financial position), prepared in accordance with International Financial Reporting Standards and interpretations as adopted by the European Union, and International Financial Reporting Standards and interpretations as issued by the International Accounting Standards Board (together, "IFRS") and audited by Deloitte LLP, an independent auditor, together with the audit report in respect thereof (the "2020 Financial Statements"), which appear on pages 118 to 217 of the Group's 2020 Annual Report. - Audited consolidated financial statements, including the notes thereto, of the Group as at and for the year ended 31 December 2019 (which includes restated 2018 consolidated statement of income), prepared in accordance with IFRS and audited by Deloitte LLP, an independent auditor, together with the audit report in respect thereof (the "2019 Financial Statements" and, together with the 2020 Financial Statements, the "Financial Statements"), which appear on pages 126 to 226 of the Group's 2019 Annual Report. - The Group Production Report for the 12 months ended 31 December 2020. - The Group Resources and Reserves as at 31 December 2020.